jptweb/IGME-110-Fall-2025/documents/p3-hifi-deliverable.md

 ### I. Final Prototype Requirements

 Your final prototype should be a **polished, fully interactive version** that incorporates feedback from your lo-fi testing and the quick peer check from 12B.

+**Remember: You're building a prototype, not a working app!** Some last minute tips on using figma, adding toggle buttons if desired and variable can be found in the [Class 12B notes](../weekly/12B.md).

 #### Final Prototype Checklist:
 - ✅ All core features from your work plan are represented